-As Dr. Hsieh specializes in treating kidney cancers, the Hsieh laboratory will expand its research scope to establish a translational kidney cancer research component.
-The translational program will utilize patient materials to directly decode the molecular basis underlying treatment response and cancer metastasis, thus offering personalized treatment regimens.
+Dr. Hsieh specializes in treating kidney cancers.
+Hence, the Hsieh laboratory primarily focuses its efforts on translational kidney cancer research.
+The MSKCC translational kidney cancer program primarily utilizes patient materials to directly decode the molecular basis underlying tumorigenesis, treatment response, tumor heterogeneity, and cancer metastasis, and thereby offers personalized treatment regimens.
+We employ state-of-art research platforms to interrogate kidney cancer genomics, proteomics, and metabolomics.
 Furthermore, through building the molecular blueprint of kidney cancer pathogenesis, we wish to develop novel mechanism-based therapeutics to better treat and eventually cure kidney cancer patients.

 Chen DY, Lee Y, Van Tine BA, Searleman AC, Westergard TD, Liu H, Tu HC, Takeda S, Dong Y, Piwnica-Worms DR, Oh KJ, Korsmeyer SJ, Hermone A, Gussio R, Shoemaker RH, Cheng EH, Hsieh JJ.
 2012 A Pharmacologic Inhibitor of the Protease Taspase1 Effectively Inhibits Breast and Brain Tumor Growth.
 Cancer Research, 72(3), 736-746.